EconomyLens.com

 Donald Trump said he could start sending tariff letters to countries from Friday. ©AFP

-London (AFP) – Stock markets mostly fell alongside a retreating dollar Friday as international tensions over tariffs dominated sentiment.
-Traders digested news of Congress narrowly passing US President Donald Trump’s signature tax and spending bill that analysts argue risks ballooning national debt and wider inflation.
+London (AFP) – Stock markets mostly fell while the dollar largely retreated Friday as international tensions over tariffs dominated sentiment.
+Traders digested news also of Congress narrowly passing US President Donald Trump’s signature tax and spending bill that analysts argue risks ballooning national debt and wider inflation.
 On tariffs, Trump said he planned to start sending letters informing trading partners of their import levies as soon as Friday, as negotiations to avoid higher US rates entered the final stretch.

 Related

-European stock markets retreated around midday, also as China said it would impose “anti-dumping” taxes of up to 34.9 percent on cognac and other brandy imported from the European Union starting Saturday.
+In Europe, EU stock markets fell, with sentiment hit by China moving forward with “anti-dumping” taxes of up to 34.9 percent on cognac and other brandy imported from the bloc if producers don’t voluntarily hike prices.
+London ended the day flat.
 Asian stock markets closed out the week mixed.
 Oil prices extended losses, with OPEC and the cartel’s crude-producing allies expected this weekend to announce a rise to output.
 The main focus heading into next week was on Trump’s tariff plans.

 “We draw ever closer to Wednesday’s reciprocal tariff deadline, and thus traders are likely to grow jittery despite the tentative signals of a potential pathway to a deal,” noted Joshua Mahony, chief market analyst at Rostro trading group.
 Governments around the world have fought to hammer out tariff deals with Washington after Trump unveiled a blitz of levies in early April.
 He and his top officials have said several were in the pipeline, but only Britain and Vietnam have signed pacts.
 China has agreed to a framework for it and the United States to slash tit-for-tat tolls and ship certain products.

-Wall Street will be closed on Friday for the US Independence Day holiday.
+Wall Street was closed on Friday for the US Independence Day holiday.

 © 2024 AFP